5 Easy Steps to Becoming a Recognized Student Organization

 - Policies as they apply to alcohol and gambling should be considered and referred to as they affect decision-making within campus organizations.
 Please see the Campus Life Handbook (PDF) for these policies.

-- Amended constitutions must be re-submitted to the Constitution Review Committee and Student Life Committee for approval when the amendments have an effect on any of the constitution requirements or guidelines listed in the Student Organization Constitution Guidelines and Requirements document.
+- Amended constitutions must be re-submitted to the Student Organization Development Committee for approval when the amendments have an effect on any of the constitution requirements or guidelines listed in the Student Organization Constitution Guidelines and Requirements document.

 - Student organizations must renew the status of their organization annually.
-The information needed for renewal includes officer contacts, advisor name, and an updated constitution.
-This form is available online or hard copies are available in the Student Affairs office.
-This form must be completed by October 15 each academic year.
+The information needed for renewal includes online renewal form, leadership and membership roster, advisor agreement, and an updated constitution.
+Renewal requirements must be completed by the third Friday of fall term to receive benefits of continual renewal.
 Organizations that fail to do this will be considered "inactive" and will not receive the privileges afforded recognized groups.

 - The responsibility for seeing these and other University regulations are followed lies with the individual organization and failure to comply with University regulations may result in disciplinary action.